What is machine vision?

 AI is used in machine vision to expedite the decision-making process.
-AI is able to process a large amount of images and data information that was previously too difficult to gather.
+AI can process a large amount of images and data information that was previously too difficult to gather.

-Examples of how AI is used with machine vision are the following:
+Examples of how AI is used with machine vision include the following:

 - In manufacturing, AI helps with object recognition and materials inspection to enable machine vision systems to understand acceptable variations in the shape and texture of an object or material.

 - In quality assurance, an AI-enabled system can interpret acceptable anomalies rather than rejecting anything that doesn't rigidly fit one specification.

 Machine vision in robotics

 Machine vision, paired with AI and deep learning, expands the role of robots in performing production-line tasks, such as picking, sorting, placing and performing a manufacturing line scan.
 This combination of technologies also enables robotics to operate in other environments, such as supermarkets, hospitals and restaurants.

 Examples of how machine vision is used in robotics include the following: